Abderrahmane369/SpeedTag/README.md

 ## Map Creation

-We've developed a custom map maker specifically for Speed Tag, allowing for the creation of unique and challenging environments.
-This tool will be made available to the community when we publish the game's repository, enabling players to design and share their own maps.
+I've developed a custom map maker specifically for Speed Tag, allowing for the creation of unique and challenging environments.
+This tool will be made available to the community when I publish the game's repository, enabling players to design and share their own maps.

 ## Development

 Speed Tag was created using a Phaser 3 template, providing a solid foundation for rapid development and easy expansion.
-We're actively working on enhancing the game, with online multiplayer support being our next major milestone.
+I'm actively working on enhancing the game, with online multiplayer support being my next major milestone.

-Stay tuned for updates on the public release of our game repository, which will include the map maker tool and the core game code!
+Stay tuned for updates on the public release of my game repository, which will include the map maker tool and the core game code!

 ---